pathway-labs/realtime-indexer-qa-chat/README.md

 from llama_index.chat_engine.condense_question import CondenseQuestionChatEngine
 ```

-Then, initialize the retriever with the chosen Pathway Vector Store instance (for an easy start we point to the managed instance) and create the query engine:
+Then, initialize the retriever with the chosen Pathway Live Data Framework Vector Store instance (for an easy start we point to the managed instance) and create the query engine:

 ```python
 PATHWAY_HOST = "https://demo-document-indexing.pathway.stream"